NHD RAW Diet Guide

 Beef should always be frozen for at least 24hrs before being fed, Fish for 3-4 days, simplest thing is to just freeze everything before feeding then you don't need to worry about what you do, and what you don't.

-Please see this Blog for more info. on the importance of this:
+Please see this Blog for more info: